computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheCodingInterview/Ch04_FastAndSlowPointers/P1_LinkedListCycle/readme.md

 1. If the LinkedList doesn’t have a cycle in it, the fast pointer will reach the end of the LinkedList before the slow pointer to reveal that there is no cycle in the LinkedList.
 2. The slow pointer will never be able to catch up to the fast pointer if there is no cycle in the LinkedList.

+### Time Complexity

+Once the slow pointer enters the cycle, the fast pointer will meet the slow pointer in the same loop.
+Therefore, the time complexity of our algorithm will be O(N) where ‘N’ is the total number of nodes in the LinkedList.

+### Space Complexity

+The algorithm runs in constant space O(1).

 ## References